Portfolia Venture Funds

 In her spare time, Claire enjoys international travel, triathlon, reading, cello, travel photography, and anything food related, especially exploring farmer's markets.
 She lives with her husband and their pug in Austin.

 A member of Class 21, Claire served her fellowship at Central Texas Angel Network under the mentorship of then CTAN board member Rosa McCormick (Class 18).
-She is a mentor to Class 23 member Andrew Vranjes.
+She served as mentor to Class 23 member Andrew Vranjes.